actes2/omni_deployable_opencv/readme.md

 # Self contained OpenCV instance

-This directory is a proper implementation of all dependencies needed for OpenCV to be portable and invokable by a x64 amd based docker image.
+This repository is a proper implementation of all dependencies needed for OpenCV to be portable and invokable by a x64 amd based docker image.

+## Setup for Arm/Raspberry Pi

 In order to leverage this you need a multi-architectured docker instance via qemu.

 Thankfully I've already done the legwork and created a script that installs docker to your current system if it doesn't exist, and upgrades it to a multi-architectured environment.

-Furthermore, this self contained Docker instance of OpenCV is not 'go' only, as it's dependency based - meaning, go ahead and deploy this where-ever you want and you can use OpenCV.

 ## Using the default context and application in this directory